Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data released for financial year 2023 shows Riverwood's median income among taxpayers is $48,872.
-The average income in the suburb is $64,586.
-Nationally, both figures are lower than average.
-Greater Sydney has a median income of $60,817 and an average of $83,003.
-Based on Wage Price Index growth since financial year 2023 until September 2025, estimated incomes would be approximately $53,202 (median) and $70,308 (average).
-Census 2021 income data shows Riverwood's household, family, and personal incomes fall between the 7th and 14th percentiles nationally.
-The $1,500 - 2,999 income bracket dominates with 27.3% of residents.
-Housing affordability pressures are severe in Riverwood, with only 76.2% of income remaining after housing costs, ranking at the 9th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Riverwood's median income among taxpayers is $48,872, with an average of $64,586.
+This is lower than the national average and compares to Greater Sydney's median of $60,817 and average of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Riverwood would be approximately $53,202 (median) and $70,308 (average) as of September 2025.
+Census 2021 income data indicates that household, family, and personal incomes in Riverwood all fall between the 7th and 14th percentiles nationally.
+Income brackets show that the $1,500 - 2,999 bracket dominates with 27.3% of residents (3,709 people), consistent with broader trends across the surrounding region showing 30.9% in the same category.
+Housing affordability pressures are severe, with only 76.2% of income remaining after housing costs, ranking at the 9th percentile nationally.

 Frequently Asked Questions - Income